-Successes and failures of scientific research have armed us today with an abundance of knowledge on animal behavior and forms the core content of animal science courses, through which researchers undergo a sincere training to understand and respect animals’ behavior.
-Why isn’t dissipation of this knowledge an integral part of the larger system where humans and pets interact?
+Successes and failures of scientific research have armed us today with an abundance of knowledge on animal behaviour.
+It forms the core content of animal science courses, through which researchers undergo a sincere training to understand and respect their animals’ behaviour.
+Then why isn’t dissipation of this knowledge an integral part of the larger system where humans and pets interact?

-Discovering this unleveled playing field, it has become important to revisit our ethical standpoint and the double standards it is breeding.
-How is it fair to tightly regulate the care and handling of 2.8 million animals, while 35.9 million remain free to be neglected?
-Is animal cruelty to be blindsided outside the scientific discipline?
+With young researchers discovering this unleveled ground of play, it has become important to re-visit our ethical standpoint and the double standards it is breeding.
+How is it fair to tightly regulate the care and handling of 2.8 million animals, while 35.9 million remain neglected?
+Is animal cruelty to be blind-sided outside the scientific discipline?

-In my opinion, this ignorance can be a source of undeserved comfort and it will continue to be as long as animal welfare is weighed against drastically different scales for pets and for research animals.
+In my opinion, this ignorance can be a source of undeserved comfort.
+And it will continue to be as long as animal welfare is weighed against drastically different scales for pets and for animals in research.
 It is worth wondering whether it has absolved us – until now – of a larger responsibility.